wdporter/acim/src/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ::: details Expanded
 Miracles occur naturally as expressions of love.
 ²The real miracle is the love that inspires them [miracles].
-³In this sense [love inspiring miracles] everything that comes from love is a miracle.
+³In this sense everything that comes from love is a miracle.
 :::

 ::: details Substituted
 Miracles occur naturally as expressions of love.
 ²The real miracle is the love that inspires miracles.
-³Love inspires miracles, so everything that comes from love is a miracle.
+³In this sense everything that comes from love is a miracle.
 :::

 ::: details Simplified